jesse-moore/card-game-api/README.md

 ## About

 This is a graphql api for a blackjack game.
-It will create a game and perform all the game actions and update the front end with the current game status.
+It will create a game and perform all the game actions to update the front end with the current game status.
+It will keep track of the users cash balance and if they are authenticated, store that balance in a database.
+Every 15 minutes the server will remove any games that have been abandoned (not used in the last 30 minutes).

 ## Technologies